 Do you like infographics?
 Your answer doesn’t tell much because we’ve been using that word for very different things.

-The word “infographics” started its life as a portmanteau for “information graphics”, denoting the products of data visualization and information visualization.¹ Over the years, a new type of visual product has hijacked this word as its name within popular culture: the “let’s make people read these sentences by putting cute illustrations, pie charts and huge numbers around” type.
-The hijacking was so successful that I’ll call this new type, well, “infographics”.
+After 2008 (which is the latest date allowed in this Google Books Ngram Viewer interface), something happened.
+My memory was also telling me that that something happened in those years, but the objective reference I needed for this article was again provided to me by Google: my Google Trends search revealed that just about 2008, a new type of visual product has hijacked the word “infographics” as its name within popular culture.
+I’m talking about the “let’s make people read these sentences by putting cute illustrations, pie charts and huge numbers around” type.
+Maybe because the word “infographics” is cute and practical enough to resonate with those cute and practical visuals in our minds, the hijacking was so successful that I’ll call this new type, well, “infographics”.
 (And I won’t use this word for data/information visualization.)

 Leave a Comment